-Common loon was the second species part of NC#2 assigned against Clause 3.1.1 (the first species is assessed within Table 11).
-In November 2021, the MFRI reported that no further common loons (Gavia immer) have been recorded as bycatch in the fisheries under assessment (i.e. cod, haddock, Golden redfish, ling, common ling, tusk, ISS herring).
+Common loon was the second species part of NC#2 assigned against Clause 3.1.1 (the first species is assessed within Table 10).
+Common loon was the second species part of NC#2 assigned against Clause 3.1.1.
+In December 2022, the MFRI reported that no further common loons (Gavia immer) have been recorded as bycatch in the fisheries under assessment (i.e. cod, haddock, Golden redfish, ling, common ling, tusk, ISS herring).
 The last 3 birds were encountered in 2016.
-In the previous (1st) surveillance, the audit team determined that because the incidental catch was based on a single event, rather than multiple, there is some basis to hypothesize that gillnet impacts may be only occasional.
+In the 1st surveillance, the audit team determined that because the incidental catch was based on a single event, rather than multiple, there is some basis to hypothesize that gillnet impacts may be only occasional.
 Furthermore, the assessment from the Iceland Institute of Natural History (INH) Red List Classification states that the population of common loon in Iceland (currently estimated at 279 pairs) is presumed to be somewhat larger, as there are about 500 known nesting sites and the nesting is densest in Mýrar, the heaths up from Dalarna, in Húnavatnssýsla and Borgarfjörður, on Skaga, Norður-Slétta, near Mývatn and in Veiðivötn.
-At this stage, significant risk from fishing appears to be relatively limited dur to the lack of positive records but monitoring will continue at the next surveillance audit to check if there is updated information on this species status and/or data on potential bycatch.
+At this stage, significant risk from fishing appears to be relatively limited due to the lack of positive records but monitoring will continue at the next surveillance audit to check if there is updated information on this species status and/or data on potential bycatch.
+The WGBYC 2021 report mentions one catch of Gavia immer (part of Non-Conformance #2) in 2019 and one in 2020, respectively, by lumpfish nets by onboard observers.
+Three individuals were recorded as bycatch in the Iceland Sea in 2021, apparently all caught in lumpfish nets (ICES WGBYC 2022).